Skip to main content

 About El Pacayal

 El Pacayal Biological Reserve is a cloud forest protected area located in the department of Yoro in central-northern Honduras.
-Established under Honduras's Cloud Forest Law (Decree 87-87), the reserve safeguards a critical highland ecosystem that serves as a vital watershed for surrounding communities.
-The reserve sits within the broader Yoro Model Forest region, a landscape encompassing over 385,000 hectares across five municipalities dedicated to sustainable land management.
-El Pacayal's misty cloud forests, characterized by persistent fog and high humidity, support exceptional biodiversity and play a crucial role in water regulation and soil conservation for the communities that depend on its streams and rivers.
+The reserve was established under Honduras's Cloud Forest Law, Decreto 87-87, enacted in 1987, which recognized the critical importance of the country's remaining cloud forests as sources of freshwater and biodiversity.
+[1] El Pacayal's misty cloud forests, characterized by persistent fog and high humidity, support exceptional biodiversity and play a crucial role in water regulation and soil conservation for the communities that depend on its streams and rivers.
+The reserve sits within the broader Yoro region, part of a landscape dedicated to sustainable land management across several municipalities.

 Wildlife Ecosystems